d2l-ai/d2l-en/chapter_generative_adversarial_networks/dcgan.md

         return self.activation(self.batch_norm(self.conv2d_trans(X)))
 ```

 In default, the transposed convolution layer uses a $4\times 4$ kernel, $2\times 2$ strides and $1\times 1$ padding.
-It will double input's width and height.
+It will double the input's width and height.

 ```{.python .input  n=6}
 x = np.zeros((2, 3, 16, 16))